The Ferguson Syllabus

 > Here is the thing: silence does not protect us; in fact it suffocates us.

 When I travel and speak, people tell me stories; sometimes they hold back tears and choke down shame in the moments before the snacks and drinks are served.
 I think about them often.
 The black girl — one of the few at her private school — who told me that she feels weird because her white friend’s parents forbade her from going to the prom with a black guy.
 The white high school teacher whose parents were staunch integrationists, leaving him to grow up without neighborhood friends.
 The immigrant parents who revealed that they had been harassed and brutalized by police but had never talked to their kids about it until one of my events.
 It’s powerful.
 It’s emotional.
 After the panels are convened and I have answered my last audience question, I go back to the hotel room and sit quietly.
 Sometimes, I cry.
 Sometimes, I exhale because I’m thankful that the audience warmed up or a heated moment came and went.
 Then, I get ready for the next conversation.

-Marcia Chatelain is the author of South Side Girls: Growing Up in the Great Migration and the host of the podcast "Office Hours: A Podcast."
-Oh, and she's a professor, too, at Georgetown University.
+_Marcia Chatelain is the author of_ (2) _and the host of the podcast “Office Hours: A Podcast.”
+Oh, and she’s a professor, too, at Georgetown University._